 Design a Modern Basement Bar

 Want to embrace your inner bartender?
 This modern basement bar from Tara Kantor Interiors gives us major speakeasy feels in the best way possible.
-We expect art deco to be huge in 2019, so why not get a headstart on the Gatsby-inspired look with an in-home bar that looks like it's straight out of a fancy New York City hotel.Continue to 4 of 9 below.
+Art deco had a major comeback, so why not get in on the trend with this Gatsby-inspired in-home bar that looks like it's straight out of a fancy New York City hotel.Continue to 4 of 9 below.

 04 of 09